EAL (English as an Additional Language)

 Led by Mrs Kerr-Wilson

 Hello all Multilingual speakers!
-I am very sad that school has to be closed at the moment and will miss you all.
-While you are at home, make sure you do lots of reading in both your home language and in English.
+If you find that you need to self-isolate at home, make sure you do lots of reading in both your home language and in English.

 If you are looking for ways to improve your English, there are lots of games and activities here: British Council LearnEnglish Kids